p19pago/thesis-model/README.md

 In this case, the K value will be set to 10 for more efficient results.

 Out of the available K-fold cross-validation methods, the best option was, perform a stratified K-fold cross validation.
-It represents the partitions are selected, so that the mean response value is approximately equal in all the partitions.
+It represents the selection of partition inside each dataframe, so that the mean response value is approximately equal in all the partitions.

 This appeals to both datasets; each one performed that way.